gohugoio/hugo/content/en/content-management/multilingual.md

 **All URLs (i.e `.Permalink` etc.) will be generated from that root.
 So the English home page above will have its `.Permalink` set to `https://example.com/`.**

 When you run `hugo server` we will start multiple HTTP servers.
-You will typlically see something like this in the console:
+You will typically see something like this in the console:

 ```bash
 Web Server is available at 127.0.0.1:1313 (bind address 127.0.0.1)